ahmedheltaher/stream-blockify/SECURITY.md

 ## Reporting a Vulnerability

+Hey there!
+Thanks for taking an interest in the security of stream-blockify.
+I appreciate your help in keeping this project secure for everyone.

-At Stream Blockify, we take security vulnerabilities seriously.
-If you have a security issue, please email us at [ahmedheltaher@gmail.com](mailto:ahmedheltaher@gmail.com).
-We will work with you to address the problem as soon as possible.
+If you've found a security issue, please send an email to <ahmedheltaher@gmail.com>.
+I'll review and address reports as promptly as possible.

-## Responsible Disclosure

-We kindly request that you follow responsible disclosure practices when reporting security vulnerabilities to us.
-This means:
+## What to Include

+When reporting an issue, it's super helpful if you can provide:

-- Do not publicly disclose the vulnerability until our team has addressed it.
+- A brief description of the vulnerability
-- Provide sufficient details to reproduce the vulnerability, including steps and any necessary proof-of-concept code or screenshots.
+- Steps to reproduce if possible
+- Any potential impact you foresee

-## Acknowledgment
+## Disclosure

-We deeply appreciate the efforts of security researchers and users in identifying and reporting vulnerabilities to us.
-As a token of our appreciation, we will acknowledge individuals or organizations who responsibly disclose security issues to us.
+I'd appreciate if you'd hold off on public disclosure until there's been a chance to investigate and implement a fix.
+This helps protect users who might be affected.

+## A Note of Thanks

+I genuinely appreciate anyone who takes the time to report security issues.
+Your patience and help make a big difference to this project.

+I'll happily acknowledge your contribution (with your permission) once the issue is resolved.

-Thank you for helping us keep Stream Blockify safe and secure for everyone!
+Thanks for helping keep stream-blockify secure!